Application Requirements and Procedure for the M.Sc. Physics programs

 - First stage

 - The results of the first stage of the aptitude assessment are published approximately eight weeks after the application deadline.
-To receive early notice when applying for the winter semester you should apply by January 15, sending also a scanned copy of all your application documents to email@example.com and indicating your applicant number in the subject, then you will be notified by March 15.
+To receive early notice when applying for the winter semester you should apply by January 15, uploading all necessary documents.

 - Second stage